MicroHD/Candy-Machine-V2-Minter/README.md

 The Frog-Nation-Minter project is designed to let users fork, customize, and deploy their own candy machine ```V2``` mint app to a custom domain, ultra fast.

+Built With React NFT/Collectable Candy Machine V2 Frontend Minter basic components ready to go just edit as you like.

 A candy machine is an on-chain Solana program (or smart contract) for managing fair mint.
 Fair mints:

 * Start and finish at the same time for everyone.